The Literacy Exchange

 The Possibilities Hub presents seminars, reading groups, or a series of talks that explore a topic through and/or about literacy to expand individual and communal capacity to understand what literacy work can be and do today.
 The CLC is committed to resourcing all Possibilities Hub seminars with the appropriate educational materials, space, and other resources necessary to engage in a fruitful and transformative deep conversation on the topic of choice.

-Our Spring 2023 Possibilities Hub seminar is titled “Coalitional Literacies: Strategies for Building Social Justice Initiatives Across Institutions,” hosted by Drs.
+Our Spring 2023 Possibilities Hub seminar was titled “Coalitional Literacies: Strategies for Building Social Justice Initiatives Across Institutions,” hosted by Drs.
 Jones, Gonzales, and Del Hierro, introduced below.
 Coalitional literacies have always been critical to the development of social justice initiatives.
 Grounded in the work of Black Feminist activists, scholars, and practitioners, coalitions centralize community knowledge, strengths, and needs, and foreground intersectionality.
 We must interrogate the various frameworks through which we develop coalitions: especially critical when seeking to develop social justice initiatives that decenter Whiteness.
-The seminar will meet Fridays March 24–April 28 at 6PM CT / 7PM EST. As always, it will be free and open to the public.

 To see past seminars, click here.